-For example, there may be many A-rated large cap mutual funds in the market but the company your financial advisor works for, may not have one available.
-Instead they have to try to sell you a B or C rated fund.
+For example, there may be many A-rated large-cap mutual funds in the market but the company your financial advisor works for, may not have one available.
+Instead, they have to try to sell you a B or C rated fund.
 Worse still, they may work for a company with high fees and poorly rated funds across the board.

 In addition, brokers and financial advisors are often paid the highest commissions for selling their companies own funds so they push them because that’s how they make the most money.

 The best example I can think of is when you have a financial salesperson trying to sell you the false promises of an annuity over anything else.
-Annuities in general carry high profit margins for the company, which means big commissions for the salesperson.
+Annuities, in general, carry high-profit margins for the company, which means big commissions for the salesperson.

 While they have their place, if the first thing your financial planner tries to sell you is an annuity, be very, very cautious about working with them and always seek a second opinion.

-This is but one warning that the U.S. Securities and Exchange Commission has against using variable annuities: “Other investment vehicles, such as IRAs and employer-sponsored 401(k) plans, also may provide you with tax-deferred growth and other tax advantages.
+The above is but one warning that the U.S. Securities and Exchange Commission has against using variable annuities: “Other investment vehicles, such as IRAs and employer-sponsored 401(k) plans, also may provide you with tax-deferred growth and other tax advantages.
 For most investors, it will be advantageous to make the maximum allowable contributions to IRAs and 401(k) plans before investing in a variable annuity.”